nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 2. Other incorrect commands to try:
    * `list -q /from` : reference tag with missing reference title

-   Expected: Quotes will not be listed.
+   Expected: No quotes will be listed.
 A message with error details will be shown.

-#### Listing quotes from a specific reference and by a specific author
+#### Listing quotes by a specific author

-1. Test case: `list -q /from rick and morty /by rick`
+1. Test case: `list -q /by darth vader`

-   Expected: The list of quotes with the specified reference title and author name will be displayed.
+   Expected: The list of quotes with the specified author name will be displayed.

 2. Other incorrect commands to try:
-   * `list -q /from rick and morty /by` : reference and author tag with missing author name
+   * `list -q /by` : author tag with missing author name
-   * `list -q /from /by rick` : reference and author tag with missing reference title
-   * `list -q /from /by` : missing reference title and author name

-   Expected: Quotes will not be listed.
+   Expected: No quotes will be listed.
 A message with error details will be shown.

+#### Listing quotes from a specific author and reference

+1. Test case: `list -q /by rick /from rick and morty`

+   Expected: The list of quotes with the specified author name and reference title will be displayed.

+2. Other incorrect commands to try:
+   * `list -q /by /from rick and morty` : author and reference tag with missing author name
+   * `list -q /by rick /from` : author and reference tag with missing reference title
+   * `list -q /by /from` : missing author name and reference title

+   Expected: No quotes will be listed.
+A message with error details will be shown.

 #### Editing a quote

 1. Test case: `edit -q 2 /to No, I am your mummy /by Darth Vader`

-   Expected: Quote will be updated, a prompt displaying old and updated quote will be shown.
+   Expected: Quote will be updated, a prompt displaying old and updated quote will be displayed.

 2. Other incorrect commands to try:
    * `edit -q` : missing quote number and updated quote